aliencaocao/TIL-2023/README.md

 ### Training
 We used default hyperparameters except for batch size where we had to set to 1 for it to not OOM.
 We trained for 30 epochs but took the 12th epoch as it is the best checkpoint (val mAP@0.5-0.95 of 0.8652, mAP@0.5 of 1.0).

-Since the model n uses Mask R-CNN, we had to process the bbox label given into mask labels too, by simply taking the bbox as a rectangle mask.
+Since the model uses Mask R-CNN, we had to process the bbox label given into mask labels too, by simply taking the bbox as a rectangle mask.
 The model does output both bbox and mask, so during inference we took the bbox output only.

 Our training log is [here](CV/InternImage/detection/work_dirs/cascade_internimage_l_fpn_3x_coco_custom/20230601_224318.log).